 Honesty is the best policy – even at the doctor’s office

-“You shouldn’t be embarrassed because as doctors we are here to help,” says Dr. Desler Javier, internal medicine physician at Advocate Medical Group in Chicago.
+“You shouldn’t be embarrassed because as doctors we are here to help,” says Dr. Desler Javier, an internal medicine physician at Advocate Health Care.
 “We just need to know all of the information so that we’re in a better position to give you the right help you need at the right time.”

 Dr. Javier explains how common health history questions can impact your health if the answers aren’t fully truthful:

-Medication – Not using medication correctly such as missing dosages and telling your doctor you followed the instructions can prompt them to prescribe another medication, possibly with more side effects.
-Truthfully discussing your medication with your doctor allows them to best counsel you on what medications you can take with the prescription and catch accidental misuse.
+Not using medication correctly such as missing dosages and telling your doctor you followed the instructions can prompt them to prescribe another medication, possibly with more side effects.
+Honesty while discussing your medications with your doctor allows them to best counsel you on what medications you can take with the prescription and catch accidental misuse.